-It recognises the fact that the dignity of the individual is both an objective which society must pursue, and is a goal which cannot be separated from the material well-being of that individual.
+It recognises the fact that the dignity of the individual is both an objective which society must pursue, and is a goal that cannot be separated from the material well-being of that individual.

 It seeks to create the situation in which all our people shall be free from fear, including the fear of the oppression of one national group by another, the fear of the disempowerment of one social echelon by another, the fear of the use of state power to deny anybody their fundamental human rights and the fear of tyranny.

-It aims to open the doors so that those who were disadvantaged can assume their place in society as equals with their fellow human beings without regards to colour, to race, to gender, to age or to geographic dispersal.
+It aims to open the doors so that those who were disadvantaged can assume their place in society as equals with their fellow human beings without regards to colour, race, gender, age or to geographic dispersal.

 It provides the opportunity to enable each one and all to state their views, to promote them, to strive for their implementation in the process of governance without fear that a contrary view will be met with repression.

-It creates a law-governed society which shall be inimical to arbitrary rule.
+It creates a law-governed society that shall be inimical to arbitrary rule.